HL7/emedicinal-product-info/input/pagecontent/core-epi-structure.md

 FHIR documents are a collection of resources bound together, and are transferred between systems as a Bundle resource.

-INSERT reference to the FHIR Documents page
+Refer to the [FHIR Documents page](http://www.hl7.org/fhir/documents.html) for further detail.

 ### Overview of the FHIR Resources that make up the Core ePI Profile
-Refer to Core ePI Profile for a description of each resource.

-Refer to Annex for national ePI profiles for a description of each resource.
+Refer to [Core ePI Profiles](http://build.fhir.org/ig/HL7/emedicinal-product-info/branches/master/artifacts.html#2) for a description of each resource.

 - List
 - Bundle
 - Composition